ygalbel/restangularbknd-orm/README.md

 - [License](#license)

-#short-description
+#Short Description

 restangularbknd-orm has three services:

- * auth (authentication)
+* Auth (authentication)

- * session
+* Session

 * restangularbknd (Restangular Backand Configuration)

 The Auth service handles the OAuth2 authentication with Backand.
 It uses a POST verb and sends a username, password and appname (application name) and recieves an authentication token that is used for all further communication with Backand.
- The Session enables you to remain signed-in after the page is reloaded.
-It uses a cookie to persist the authentication token.
- The restangularbknd handles the Restangular Configuration.
-This enables you to use Restangular in your app
+ By using a cookie to persist the authentication token, the Session enables you to remain signed-in after the page is reloaded.
+The restangularbknd handles the Restangular Configuration by enabling you to use Restangular in your app.

 #How do I add this to my project?

 You can download this by:

 * Using bower and running `bower install restangularbknd-orm`

 * Using npm and running `npm install restangularbknd-orm`

-* Downloading it manually by clicking [here to download development unminified version](https://github.com/backand/restangularbknd-orm/blob/master/dist/restangularbknd-orm.debug.js) or [here to download minified production version](https://github.com/backand/restangularbknd-orm/blob/master/dist/restangularbknd-orm.min.js)
+* Downloading it manually by clicking [development unminified version](https://github.com/backand/restangularbknd-orm/blob/master/dist/restangularbknd-orm.debug.js) or [minified production version](https://github.com/backand/restangularbknd-orm/blob/master/dist/restangularbknd-orm.min.js)

 #Dependencies

-restangularbknd-orm depends on angular, restangular and angular-cookies
+restangularbknd-orm depends on AngularJS, Restangular and angular-cookies.js

 #Starter Guide

 ##Configuration